Aaryan-Kapoor/MassEmailLookup/README.md

 ## Installation
 * Clone the repository using `git clone`
-* To install the required dependencies, run the following commands in your terminal:
+* To install the required dependencies, run the following command in your terminal:

         pip install -r requirements.txt